mkrkru/mkrkru/README.md

 ### Hi there 👋

-- 🔭 Average JavaScript, Porsche and life complication enjoyer
+- 🔭 Average TypeScript, Porsche and life complication enjoyer
 - 🖥 Wants to collaborate in creating digital heaven
 - 💬 Ask him about everything: [t.me](https://t.me/mkrkru)
 - 😄 Just a good person